Walker County Schools to close for the rest of the week due to flu

-WALKER COUNTY, Ga. - Walker County School district announced on their Facebook page Wednesday afternoon that they will be closed through the 10th due too many sicknesses.
+WALKER COUNTY, Ga. - Walker County School district announced on their Facebook page Wednesday afternoon that they will be closed through the 10th due to many sicknesses.

+Walker County School's superintendent tells FOX5 that 1,000 kids and 33 bus drivers called out sick.

 "We are experiencing difficulties finding coverage for our classroom teachers as well as our bus drivers and attendants."